-Five things to know about Seahawks rookie running back Chris Carson
+Meet Seahawks rookie Chris Carson: Why he fell in the draft and how he locked up a roster spot

 Said Carson of hearing Carroll’s praise: “I was just blessed that someone with that high of standards said something so positive about me so I wanted to live up to it as best as I can.’’

-5, Carson’s special team play may have impressed the coaches as anything he has done as a running back.
+5. Carson’s special team play may have impressed the coaches as anything he has done as a running back

 Carson has opened eyes as a running back since the day training camp began and at this point he seems a lock to be on the 53-man roster to start the regular season.